Borrowing against your home

 of credit or a combination of these options.
 Regular income stream

-payments may be less costly than a lump sum.
-Use our reverse mortgage calculator
+payments or a line of credit are less costly than a lump sum.
+Use

 to work out the most cost-effective options.

-Ask your legal adviser to explain the fine print of the reverse
+Ask your legal adviser to explain the fine print of the contract

-mortgage contract so you understand the consequences of breaching
+so you understand the consequences of breaching any terms and

 A reverse mortgage can be useful to relieve

-financial pressure or improve your lifestyle.
-Be aware of the
+financial pressure or improve your lifestyle in retirement, but be

-conditions of the loan and the choices available.
-Use a licensed
+aware of the conditions of the loan and the choices